John Kirk (explorer): Botany

 He was a keen botanist throughout his life and published many papers from his findings in East Africa.
 He was highly regarded by successive directors of the Royal Botanic Gardens, Kew: William Hooker, Joseph Dalton Hooker and William Turner Thiselton-Dyer.

 He introduced a very distinct and pretty species of orchid to the United Kingdom, subsequently named Angraecum scottianum.

 Eponyms

 Kirkia which is a genus of plant in family Kirkiaceae.
 It was previously placed in family Simaroubaceae, but was transferred into Kirkiaceae, together with Pleiokirkia, it was published by Oliv. in Hooker's Icon.
 Pl. vol.11 on page 26 in 1868.

 Also, Gossypioides kirkii, a new species of cotton from East Tropical Africa, Ochna kirkii, an evergreen shrub, and Uapaca kirkiana, a miombo woodland tree of southern Africa, were named after him.

+Specimens collected by Kirk are cared for at herbaria including the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.